richelbilderbeek/city_of_thieves/Article/README.md

 either of the three streets.
 If these payoffs are equal, H_2 is accepted, else H2 is rejected.

+Rob's idea, Q-Learning:

+Q-learning works with rewards, so you can get a reward for acquiring a good item or for completing the game.
+For every state, the chapter and all the items in this case, it gives a certain value to every possible action.
+It isn't 'short-sighted', so it won't do a certain action if that action gives him a reward but there aren't any good moves afterwards.
+The rewards are values between -1 and 1.
+The tricky part is assigning the rewards.
+What do you define as a good move?
+I think the reward should be a small negative reward if the action didn't result in a condition loss, but also not resulted in acquiring a good item.
+This will prevent it for walking in a loop.
+If a action resulted in a condition loss, then it should get a slightly bigger negative reward.
+For losing the game, the reward is obviously -1.
+For winning the game, the reward is 1.
+Acquiring a vital item results in a reward of 0.5-0.6.
+Acquiring a regular item results in a small reward of 0.2.

 ## Results

 ![](fig_1.png)